 As such an alternative sustainable fuel is needed that can achieve the required temperature and remain as cost-effective and competitive as HFO.

 The switch to NERADOs is the selected choice as they are first and foremost derived from sustainable oil sources, such as Crude Palm Oil (CPO) and Sludge Palm Oil (SPO) from palm plantations, and Coconut Acid Oil.
 However, a system had to be designed to use these NERADOs without converting them into Biodiesels which would require additives and hence increased carbon footprint.
-This includes the addition of a fueling system that is specially calibrated to fuel NERADOs into the furnace efficiently.
+This includes the replacement of a fuel firing system that is specially calibrated to fuel NERADOs into the furnace efficiently.
+The replaced fuel firing system also has the capability to fire other kind of liquid fuels such as HFO and diesel fuels.

 NERADOs have characteristics such as peak heat release and combustion rate, that are similar to that of HFO, are liquid at the range of heating temperatures similar to HFO and cause minimal corrosion to equipment and must above all have lower emissions compared to HFO.
 All these benefits must also be achieved while meeting the average fuel price set by the firm’s budget.